SamInTheShell/nvim/README.md

 In normal mode, use `p` to paste copied text.

+In normal mode, use `0` to jump to front of line.

+In normal mode, use `$` to jump to end of line.

 The `<leader>` key is mapped to spacebar, this is important to know when viewing key bindings.

 Press these keys in order to open the full keymap: `<leader>fk`